 - Campaigning for changes which enable women to train and work in the trades.

 - Promoting diversity and acceptance for all people in the trades,

-We have always been very action based and have developed a number of initiatives which are designed to be very practical and engender social change in the way women view themselves and the way society views women.
+The aims have been delivered with great success via a number of initiatives which are very action based and which are designed to be practical and engender social change in the way women view themselves and the way society views women.

-Since we began we have run almost 100 SkillWomen Workshops across NSW, ACT and Victoria teaching women how to use tools with our mobile workshop.
-We can set up in any area which is large enough, has one source of power and is undercover.
-These workshops have always been free for participants and women from the ages of 96 right down to little girls of 2 years have enjoyed learning how to use tools.
+In Primary schools we teach both girls and boys.
+We can set up in any area which is large enough and is undercover.
+These workshops have always been very low cost or free for participants and women from the ages of 96 right down to little girls of 2 years have enjoyed learning how to use tools.

-We have given talks in about 60 schools regarding making positive career choices which will enable women to earn reasonable wages to support themselves and their families.
-We have partnered with multiple organisations and taken teams of tradeswomen and men who voluntarily worked to help farmers in drought areas.
-We have also worked with Government departments such as Department of Education, Women NSW and Office for Women, Victoria and major construction companies and peak bodies such as South Australia Power Network, NECA, Master Painters and Master Electricians regarding policies and initiatives to employ women in trades.
+We have worked with multiple organisations and Government departments such as Department of Education (Federal and States), Office for Women (Federal and State) plus major trade orientated companies and peak bodies such as South Australia Power Network, NECA, WestTrac CAT, BlueScope, Schindler, Essential Energy, Sydney Trains, Master Plumbers, Master Builders, Master Painters and Master Electricians regarding policies and initiatives to employ women in trades.

-SALT has a great many number of different trades represented and we have always encouraged women and men to be involved.
+SALT represents many different trades and we have always encouraged women and men to be involved.
 We believe this is the way forward to reach our goals of men and women working together, more acceptance of diversity in the trades and gender parity.